 UNDERGRADUATE ADMISSIONS REQUIREMENTS

 Consistent with our mission and values, Mercyhurst University takes a holistic approach when reviewing applicants and making admissions decisions.
 We evaluate applicants in terms of their academic abilities and potential, leadership and extracurricular involvement, and the potential contributions they might make as members of our campus community.
-We strongly recommend that applicants meet with their admissions counselor, either through a campus visit, a high school visit or a conversation by phone.
+We strongly recommend that applicants meet with their admissions counselor, either through a campus visit or event, a high school visit, or a conversation by phone.

 We do not require the SAT or ACT for admissions, though students who believe that their SAT or ACT scores represent a positive component of their admissions portfolio are invited to submit their official test scores.
 To send your scores directly to Mercyhurst University, use SAT Code 2410 or ACT Code 3629.

 Students who are required to submit SAT or ACT scores include student-athletes and homeschooled students.
 In addition, students seeking admission to colleges or universities with whom Mercyhurst University has affiliation agreements may also be required to submit their scores to the affiliated institutions.
 To apply for test-optional consideration, complete the Request for Test-Optional Consideration form in your Admissions Portal.

 Mercyhurst University evaluates applicants in terms of their academic abilities, leadership and extracurricular involvement, and the potential contributions they might make as members of our campus community.
 Generally, students who are performing better than average within their high school are considered for admission.

 In addition to considering your academic and personal credentials, we also consider your application in the context of your life circumstances by considering the availability of resources in your high school and the strength of its curriculum, your unique family and economic circumstances.
 We do this to ensure applicants are not unfairly penalized if they did not have sufficient access to college-application resources and services.